KubedAI/.github/profile/readme.md

 - [`triton-on-kubernetes`](https://github.com/Kube-dAI/triton-on-kubernetes): NVIDIA Triton Inference Server deployment patterns and benchmarks on AWS.
 - [`lws-on-kubernetes`](https://github.com/Kube-dAI/lws-on-kubernetes): LWS deployment patterns and benchmarks on AWS.

-## 📖 Factory Repository Template

-All our projects are built upon a **Factory Repository Template**, which includes:

-- **Standardized Directory Structure**
-- **Docusaurus Documentation Site**: Located in the `docs/` directory.
-- **GitHub Actions Workflows**: For CI/CD and documentation deployment.
-- **Infrastructure-as-Code**: Terraform configurations for AWS resources and Helm charts for Kubernetes addons.
-- **Sample Applications and Jobs**: Example code and configurations in the `src/` directory.
-- **Observability Tools**: Integration with monitoring and logging solutions like Spark History Server and FluentBit.
-- **Automation Scripts**: Under the `scripts/` directory for setup and deployment.
-- **Contribution Guidelines and License**

 ## 💻 Getting Started

 To leverage Kube-dAI for your projects: